Dishwasher Running For Too Long? 7 Unexpected Causes and Quick Fixes!

 Displaying an individual activating the Delayed Start Feature on a dishwasher control panel.

-Most modern dishwashers have a digital display or light indicators.
-If you see a timer symbol or a light labeled “Delay” or “Delayed Start,” chances are this feature is activated.
+• Look for the Indicator: Modern dishwashers typically feature a digital display or indicator lights.
+If you notice a timer symbol or a light labeled “Delay” or “Delayed Start,” this function might be activated.

 Bonus Tip